 The Simple Guide to HSA Contributions

-An HSA is a tax-free healthcare account used together with an HSA-compatible high-deductible health plan (HDHP) to cover out-of-pocket medical expenses.
-Qualified HSA can be funded by anyone, roll over year-over-year, and can be used for non-medical expenses without a tax penalty after an account holder reaches Medicare age at 65.
+Qualified HSAs can be funded by anyone, roll over from one year to the next, and can be used for non-medical expenses without a tax penalty after an account holder reaches the Medicare eligibility age of 65.

 Your HSA belongs entirely to you and can be used to pay for qualified medical expenses for you and your eligible dependents.
 We’re not even talking about just major medical needs.
 You can get tax-free savings with your HSA on everyday things like sunscreen, allergy relief products, TENS units, and more!
-You can contribute to your account, withdraw contributions to pay for HSA eligible medical expenses, and invest your savings in a wide array of financial options — all tax-free.
+You can contribute to your account, withdraw contributions to pay for HSA eligible medical expenses, and invest your savings in a wide array of financial options—all tax-free.

 Now that you have a basic understanding, let’s dive a bit deeper into what matters most when planning your HSA contributions.
 Everyone has yearly health expenses and a lot of those are pretty unexpected.
 So, the question still remains: how do you decide how much money to put in?
 We can help.